Helping Children, Teens and Young Adults Get Healthy, Happy and Hopeful

 - Anxiety and depression - suicide

-Faced with these facts, it's clear that timely, evidence-based prevention and help for depressed and anxious children and teens is an absolute must.
+Faced with these facts, it's clear that timely, evidence-based prevention and help for depressed and anxious children, teens and young adults is an absolute must.
 That is why the COPE Programs were created.
 COPE understands young people's needs and offers access to education and skills-building exercises to help prevent and manage negative emotions while enhancing healthy behaviors.

 Through a series of brief, easy-to-follow sessions, complete with skills-building activities, the evidence-based COPE Programs convey that there is hope for change, and that both depression and anxiety are treatable.

 COPE recognizes that we can't control trigger events, but we can control our responses to them.
-For less than the cost of just one session with a therapist, the COPE Program teaches children and teens how to recognize and stop automatic negative thoughts and replace them with positive thoughts instead.
+For less than the cost of just one session with a therapist, the COPE Program teaches children, teens and young adults how to recognize and stop automatic negative thoughts and replace them with positive thoughts instead.
 The result is feeling emotionally better and behaving in healthy ways.

 How You Think Affects How You Feel and Behave